Gnflu/SR-of-conVan-sys/README.md

-# sv-conVan
+# SR-of-conVan-sys
-scaling of singular value of confluent vandermonde matrix with nodes on the unit circle
+This repository is the official implementation of "Super-resolution of generalized spikes and spectra of confluent Vandermonde matrices".